Turkey strikes Islamic State, Kurdish militants in drive for 'safe zone'

 "Turkey is playing a double game.
 It is trying to convince international media that it's hitting Daesh but the reality is that it's bombing Kurds over there in northern Iraq," one of the protesters, Kurdish doctor Saleh Mustapha, said, using another name for Islamic State.

-Istanbul authorities said they would not let organisers go ahead with plans for a peace march planned for Sunday, citing concerns about security and dense traffic.
+Istanbul authorities said they would not let organizers go ahead with plans for a peace march planned for Sunday, citing concerns about security and dense traffic.

 (Addditional reporting by Gulsen Solaker and Orhan Coskun and Mert Ozkan in Ankara and Pauline Ades-Mevel in Paris; Writing by David Dolan; Editing by Mark Heinrich and Catherine Evans)